Norms in motivic homotopy theory: Categories of spans

 with the same objects as $\scr C$ and whose morphisms are spans $X\from Y\to Z$ with $X\from Y$ a left morphism and $Y\to Z$ a right morphism; composition of spans is given by pullbacks.
 We refer to \cite[\sect5]{BarwickMackey} for the precise definition of $\Span(\scr C,\mathrm{left},\mathrm{right})$ as a complete Segal space.
 We use the abbreviation

+We often refer to spans of the form $X\from Y = Y$ (resp.\ of the form $Y = Y \to Z$) as \emph{backward morphisms} (resp.\ \emph{forward morphisms}) in $\Span(\scr C,\mathrm{left},\mathrm{right})$.
+Every span is thus the composition of a backward morphism followed by a forward morphism.
 Note that if $\scr C$ is an $n$-category, then $\Span(\scr C,\lleft,\rright)$ is an $(n+1)$-category.
 The results of this appendix are only used in the rest of the paper when $\scr C$ is a $1$-category, but the proofs are no simpler with this assumption.

 Let $\scr C_\mathrm{left}$ be the wide subcategory of $\scr C$ spanned by the left morphisms.
 Then, for every $X\in\scr C$, the inclusion

 is fully faithful and has a right adjoint sending a span $X\from Y\to Z$ to $X\from Y$.
 In particular, it is a coinitial functor \cite[Theorem 4.1.3.1]{HTT}.
 Variants of this observation will be used repeatedly in the cofinality arguments below.